bartekmp/osmosmjerka/README.md

 **Touch and Mouse Support**
 The game works seamlessly on both desktop and mobile devices with optimized touch interactions and responsive design.

+## Game Features

+### Progressive Hints System
+Osmosmjerka includes an advanced progressive hints system that provides graduated assistance to help players solve challenging puzzles.
+This feature can be controlled both globally by administrators and individually by each user.

+**How Progressive Hints Work:**
+- **Multi-level Assistance**: The hint system provides increasingly specific help through multiple levels
+- **First Letter Hints**: Initial hints reveal the first letter of hidden phrases in the grid
+- **Advanced Hints**: Subsequent hint levels may reveal additional letters or provide more specific guidance
+- **Limited Usage**: Players receive a set number of hints per game to maintain challenge balance
+- **Visual Feedback**: Hints are highlighted directly in the grid with clear visual indicators

+**Configuration Options:**
+- **Global Control**: Root administrators can enable or disable progressive hints system-wide through the System Settings panel
+- **User Preferences**: Individual users can override the global setting in their User Profile to enable/disable hints for their account specifically
+- **Flexible Override**: Users can choose to use the global setting, explicitly enable hints, or explicitly disable hints regardless of the global configuration

+### Scoring System
+The scoring system adds a competitive element to the word search experience, tracking player performance and providing achievement metrics.

+**How Scoring Works:**
+- **Performance Tracking**: The system monitors various gameplay metrics including completion time, hint usage, and accuracy
+- **Achievement Recognition**: Players earn scores based on their efficiency and skill in solving puzzles
+- **Progress Monitoring**: Long-term statistics help players track their improvement over time
+- **Comparative Analysis**: Scoring enables comparison between different gameplay sessions and difficulty levels

+**Scoring Configuration:**
+- **Global Toggle**: Root administrators can enable or disable the scoring system globally through the System Settings
+- **User Override**: Similar to progressive hints, users can override the global scoring setting in their personal profile
+- **Flexible Control**: The scoring system can be customized per user while maintaining system-wide defaults

+**Statistics and Analytics:**
+- **Game Completion Rates**: Track how many games are started versus completed
+- **Time Performance**: Monitor average completion times across different difficulty levels
+- **Hint Usage Patterns**: Analyze how frequently hints are used and at what stages
+- **Category Performance**: See which phrase categories are most challenging for users

 ## Multi-language Support

 Osmosmjerka features complete internationalization (i18n) support with currently three language options: English, Polish and Croatian.